StarManTheGamer/poly-newdocs/docs/objects/system/Instance.md

 {{ notnewable() }}

-Instance is the base class of all classes.
+:polytoria-Instance: Instance is the base class of all classes.
 Every class derives from it and has all properties, events and functions Instance has.

 {{ abstract() }}